 Exams (20% each).
 There will be three exams administered via Canvas throughout the term.
-Students will have a set amount of time to complete the exam.
+Students will have a set amount of time to complete the exam (within 2 hours).
 While not strictly cumulative, each exam will require the use of skills learned earlier in the term.
 Each exam will consist of a series of problem sets plus a few multiple-choice questions.
-You are welcome to bring a one page, one side $8\frac{1}{2}X11$ sheet of paper with formulas or other written information to refer to when taking the exam.
+You will be free to use any of the course resources at your disposal (notes, slides, book), but you are not to collaborate with anyone during the exam.
 You will not use Stata during the exams, but I may ask you to interpret Stata output.

 Problem Sets (0%).
-There will be 6 ungraded homework problem sets this term.
+There will be 3 ungraded homework problem sets this term.
 I will review the problem sets for completion.
 For each problem set, I will designate which questions you are required to answer - the rest of the problems can be viewed as practice problems, completed on your own time.
 Problem sets will be due at the time and date indicated in the Course Schedule.
 Assignments must be uploaded to Canvas-do not email them to me.
 For hand-calculations, you may take a photo of your paper and upload it to Canvas.

 Students are welcome to work together and help each other on problem sets, but each person MUST turn in their own assignment and provide answers in their own words.
 Assignments will be posted on Canvas a week before they are due (at the latest).
-If you did work with someone, please put their names at the top of your homework.
+If you did work with someone, please put their names at the end of your homework.
 I will post answer keys for each problem set by 5 pm the day after they are due so you can check your work.
 You should be completing the problem sets and checking your work to make sure you are keeping up with the material.

 While your problem sets are ungraded, I will collect problem sets and mark for completion.
-I will deduct 3 points from your most recent exam score for each problem set you do not hand in.
-The late policy for problem sets (see below) applies.
-I will not review problem sets turned in more than 48 hours after the original due date.
+I will return incomplete homework (that is submitted on time) and request that you resubmit it if it does not meet standards for adequate completion.
+If you foresee a problem with meeting the due date for a homework assignment, contact me and we will come up with a solution.
+I will not review problem sets turned in more than 72 hours after the original due date.